When producing music in your home studio, it’s important to find a quality audio interface.

-In this article, I’ll be comparing the Presonus AudioBox and the Focusrite Scarlett 2i2.
-And which one of these two is better for your music production studio.
+In this article, we’ll be comparing the Presonus AudioBox and the Focusrite Scarlett 2i2.
+By the end of this article, it’ll be clearer which one of the two is better for your music production studio.

 PreSonus is a well-known brand used by many artists in their recording studios.
 The AudioBox is a great interface if you’re looking for reliable, quality performance.